-However, with tuition fees set to rise to anything up to £9,000 a year, getting a degree has never been less affordable.
+Going to university can be an essential step onto the career ladder, but with tuition fees up to £9,000 a year, getting a degree has never been less affordable.

 If you or your children are planning to go to university in the not too distant future it's essential that you consider how you'll cover the cost sooner rather than later.

-Students starting their education from 2012 onwards will fall into the higher fee threshold where universities can charge anywhere up to £9,000 a year in fees alone.
+Students that started their education from 2012 onwards fell into the higher fee threshold where universities can charge anywhere up to £9,000 a year in fees alone.

 However, not all institutions have decided to set their fees to this maximum level.
-As such it is worth checking directly how much the universities your son or daughter is looking at plan to charge for their chosen subject and take this into consideration before they apply.
+Check how much the universities your son or daughter is looking at plan to charge for their chosen subject and take this into consideration before they apply.

 Most undergraduate students spend the first year of their university life in university halls of residence before moving into private rented accommodation.

 Compare their cost of staying in halls to that of renting a room in a house in the town or city your child will be studying.